nextcloud/docker/README.md

 mariadb:10.6
 ```

-### Additional volumes
+## Apps

+In the image, Nextcloud's apps are split into *shipped* `apps` (i.e. those which come with and updated with each new release od Nextcloud Server, but are not necessarily enabled by default) and apps installed from the app store or other sources (`custom_apps`).

+## Folders

-If you want to get fine grained access to your individual files, you can mount additional volumes for data, config, your theme and custom apps.
-The `data`, `config` files are stored in respective subfolders inside `/var/www/html/`.
-The apps are split into core `apps` (which are shipped with Nextcloud and you don't need to take care of) and a `custom_apps` folder.
-If you use a custom theme it would go into the `themes` subfolder.
+The `data/`, `config/` files are stored in respective subfolders inside `/var/www/html/`.
+Nextcloud's shipped apps are kept in `apps/` (which you don't need to take care of since they'll be covered by your main volume) and a locally deployed apps end up in the `custom_apps/` folder.
+If you use a custom theme it would go into the `themes/` subfolder.

+## Volumes

+Only one named volume (or host mounted volume) is necessary for production use.
+If you want more fine grained control over the storage of your data files, config files, local apps, and custom themes, you can mount additional volumes for `data/`, `config/`,`custom_apps`, and `themes/`.
+If you do not specify additional volumes, these subfolders be still be used and fully managed through the one named volume.
+A common reason to specify additional volumes is to place `data/` elsewhere on your host or to inject external config files.

 Overview of the folders that can be mounted as volumes: